135 S. Doheny Dr. Beverly Hills, CA 90048 | map |

 were conversions of regular XLs that were done by Howard

 Straight.
 He had done a 65mm XL conversion in 1956 for Panavision to run dailies for "Raintree County," filmed in Camera 65, the process later rebranded as Ultra Panavision.
 The prototype machines that went to theatres had mag penthouses by Magnasync.
-Later the 35/70s became
+Later Panavision set up an assembly line for conversions and eventually they became

 The reverse scan Simplex 5 Star soundhead with red LED.
 This model, of course, includes bypass rollers so 70mm can be routed to the right, around the optical sound components.
 Photo: Bill Counter - 2024